 When to go with the Capital One Quicksilver Cash Rewards card

-• If you already have a credit card with high earning rates in your top spending categories.
+- You already have a card with higher rates in your top spending categories.

 Flat rewards

 The Capital One Quicksilver Cash Rewards Credit Card offers benefits that cater to a wide range of cardholders.
-It helps you earn 1.5% cash back on every purchase, every day; and 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply).
+It helps you earn 1.5% cash back on every purchase, every day; and 5% cash back on hotels, vacation rentals and rental cars booked through Capital One Travel.
 This flat-rate rewards structure can be easier to manage than a card with bonus categories to keep track of.

 If reading the Savor categories made you feel overwhelmed, or you just didn't feel like they fit with your lifestyle, this might be the better card for you.
 It isn't the heaviest of hitters for all spending, but it could be the card you reach for when making a purchase that doesn't fit into a high-earning category for any of your other rewards cards, if you have them.
 You'll enjoy a simple cashback structure without the need to track spending categories.